Hassan Al-Jundi

-Mohammed Hassan Al-Jundi (Arabic: محمد حسن الجندي) (1 January 1938 – 25 February 2017) was a Moroccan dramatic artist.
+Mohammed Hassan Al-Jundi (Arabic: محمد حسن الجندي) (1939–2017) was a major Moroccan figure of art, theater and cinema.
 He was an author, film director and actor.
 He is considered one of the most famous and popular actors in Morocco and the Arab world.
 He has excelled in historical roles and is also regarded as one of the main pillars of Moroccan theater.

 Early life

 Al-Jundi was born on 1938 in Marrakesh, into an Amazigh family.
 His father was one of the sheikhs of the Tijaniyya Sufi order, which enriched his upbringing with religious and cultural values.
 He began his education in a Quranic school (kuttab), then joined Ben Youssef Madrasa, where he focused on Sharia and religious studies.
 In 1946, he enrolled in the Hassania School, which was run by a prominent nationalist leader.
 It was there that he was introduced to theater for the first time, igniting his passion for art and literature.